Envirobeat

 World Social Forum in Belem, Brazil

-The San Francisco Bay Area could aptly be described as an important green metropolis, with frequent presentations by visiting specialists in both energy and climate policy.
-Envirobeat reports on many such events in San Francisco, notably at the Commonwealth Club’s ClimateOne, an excellent ongoing climate forum led by Greg Dalton.
-Across the bay at the University of California, Berkeley, we cover presentations by guest lecturers and local scientists.
+The San Francisco Bay Area could aptly be described as an important green metropolis, with frequent presentations by visiting specialists in both alternative energy and climate policy.
+Envirobeat reports on many such events in San Francisco, often at the Commonwealth Club’s notable ClimateOne, an excellent ongoing climate forum led by Greg Dalton.
+Across the Bay at the University of California, Berkeley, we cover presentations by guest lecturers and local scientists.

 Climate change is an issue of such breadth and magnitude that it draws countless other environmental, social, political, and economic issues into its wake for reconsideration.
 And the climate change story is far from over.
-Despite nearly two decades of international climate negotiations, greenhouse gas (GHG) emissions are still increasing globally.
+Despite two decades of international climate negotiations, global greenhouse gas (GHG) emissions are still increasing.
 China’s dramatic emergence as an industrial powerhouse has come with environmental costs, including increasing global coal consumption.
-Coal has a higher carbon footprint than other fossil fuels, and China has in recent years surpassed the United States as the world’s greatest annual GHG emitter, while the US still ranks highest as leader in cumulative historic emissions.
+Coal has a higher carbon footprint than other fossil fuels, and China has of course surpassed the United States as the world’s greatest annual GHG emitter, while the US remains highest as the leader in cumulative historic emissions.

-Climate scientist James Hansen has made dire warnings about the exploitation of the Canadian tar sands, not just because this extraction is expected to be dirtier than other fossil fuel sources, but because the development of these resources represents a vast increase in the worlds overall fossil fuel supply.
-From a long term climate perspective, the eventual destination of the carbon in fossil fuels is not the refineries, importing countries, or even consumers who use them – but rather as carbon dioxide gas in the atmosphere and carbonic acid in the oceans.
-The story of energy is key to the story of climate change.
+The story of energy of course is key to the story of climate change.
+Climate scientist James Hansen has made dire warnings about the exploitation of the Canadian tar sands, not just because this extraction is expected to be dirtier than other fossil fuel sources, but because the introduction of these resources represents a vast increase in the worlds overall fossil fuel supply.
+From a long term climate perspective, the eventual destination of the carbon in fossil fuels is not the refineries, the countries that import them, or even consumers who use them – carbon fuels become carbon dioxide gas in the atmosphere and carbonic acid in the oceans.